CRIRES-Specific Tools and Tips

 - Hipparcos A1 stars or earlier, suitable for J, H, K, and L bands spectroscopy

 - Hipparcos B8 or earlier with V <4.0 or B8 to G0 with V < 4.8, suitable for M-band spectroscopy

 Catalogues of spectro-photometric standard stars:

 - Calibration tables from NIST.
-This link provides wave numbers for a number of molecules, useful to calibrate CRIRES spectra either from atmosphericlines or with gas-cells.
+This link provides wave numbers for a number of molecules, useful to calibrate CRIRES spectra either from atmospheric lines.
 In wave number, CRIRES spectral range is [1850 - 10520]/cm.
-Currently, the installed gas-cells contain N2O and CO, respectively.
-A gas-cell containing OCS should be available in the near future.

 Differential tracking allows to close the loop and/or to guide on an object that is moving relative to the target to be observed.
 Typical examples of the use of such a mode are:

 - using a satellite of a planet as an AO guide star to observe a feature on the parent planet;